 To clean lacquered tables we strongly recommend using either warm soapy water or Relay Spray Restaurant Table Top Cleaner, available from www.relayspray.com.
 Relay Spray was specially developed to clean and sanitise tops without harming the lacquer.

 Outdoor Iroko - To ensure the Iroko remains a "honey" colour the tops should be oiled no less than every six months with Teak Oil.
-Should this not happed the tops will naturally weather to a silver grey colour.
+Should this not happen the tops will naturally weather to a silver grey colour.

 Oiled finishes - these do not provide as much protection as lacquer finishes, nor are they as durable.
 Particular care should be taken to wipe up spills immediately.
 If they are not cleaned immediately, a permanent stain can result.
-If Osmo oil (or similar) has been used and after time the tops feel noticeably dry, apply additional coats.

 Storage: particular care needs to be taken with the storage of solid timber and veneer tops, especially during the winter months.
 Significant changes in temperature and humidity can cause these tops to warp or split.
 Tops should be stored between 10 - 25 degrees Celcius with all faces equally exposed to the air.